Equity: how much do you need for a mortgage? - key4.ch

 © Getty Images

-Prospective buyers have to fulfill two basic requirements: First, they must be able to contribute sufficient resources – or equity – of their own.
-Second, their income should be high enough to cover the cost of the property in the long term.
-As a general rule, the imputed costs (kalkulatorische Kosten) of home ownership (amortization, interest, maintenance costs and incidental expenses (Unterhalt- & Nebenkosten) should not exceed one-third of the gross income.
+There are two basic prerequisites for obtaining a mortgage: First, prospective buyers must have sufficient funds of their own, i.e., equity.
+Second, your income must be high enough to be able to afford the property in the long term.
+This is referred to as the affordability of the mortgage.
+As a general rule, the imputed costs of owning a property (amortization, interest, maintenance costs and incidental expenses) should not exceed one-third of your gross income.

 What counts as equity?

-A younger and an older person looking out a window together.
+A young man and an older man look out of a window

 © Getty Images

-No more than 10% of this may come from the pension fund pillar 2).
+No more than 10% may come from their pension fund (pillar 2).

 Source